rust-lang/rust/doc/tutorial-tasks.md

 in the core and standard libraries, which are still under development and do not always present a consistent interface.

 In particular, there are currently two independent modules that provide a message passing interface to Rust code: `core::comm` and `core::pipes`.
 `core::comm` is an older, less efficient system that is being phased out in favor of `pipes`.
-At some point the existing `core::comm` API will be removed and the user-facing portions of `core::pipes` will be moved to `core::comm`.
-In this tutorial we will discuss `pipes` and ignore the `comm` API.
+At some point, we will remove the existing `core::comm` API and move the user-facing portions of `core::pipes` to `core::comm`.
+In this tutorial, we discuss `pipes` and ignore the `comm` API.

-For your reference, these are the standard modules involved in Rust concurrency at the moment.
+For your reference, these are the standard modules involved in Rust concurrency at this writing.

 * [`core::task`] - All code relating to tasks and task scheduling
 * [`core::comm`] - The deprecated message passing API
 * [`core::pipes`] - The new message passing infrastructure and API
 * [`std::comm`] - Higher level messaging types based on `core::pipes`
 * [`std::sync`] - More exotic synchronization tools, including locks
-* [`std::arc`] - The ARC type, for safely sharing immutable data
+* [`std::arc`] - The ARC (atomic reference counted) type, for safely sharing immutable data
 * [`std::par`] - Some basic tools for implementing parallel algorithms

 [`core::task`]: core/task.html